AsherJingkongChen/codeslide/doc/MANUAL.md

    - For Mobile viewers, double tap to navigate.

 ## In a nutshell
-**Install the binary and trun a valid CodeSlide Client Schema into a slide file**
+**The installed binary can turn a valid CodeSlide Client Schema into a slide file**

 ## Note
 - For `NPM` installation, `Cargo` (Rust toolchain) will be installed